Last Updated: December 17, 2022

 For ideas, check the aisles of your local hardware store or big box retailer to see what they are promoting.
 Years of merchandising experience probably make them pretty accurate in predicting typical maintenance challenges in your particular climate.

-Reach out to knowledgeable local contractors, building inspectors, and possibly real estate agents to either write a guest column or e-mail themselves, or if they won't or you don't think they write well enough, interview them and record their answers for later editing.
+Reach out to knowledgeable local contractors, building inspectors, and possibly real estate agents to either write a guest column or e-mail themselves, or if they refuse or you think their writing will be poor, interview them and record their answers for later editing.

 2. One of the best and most important spring newsletter ideas is to give "Save the Date" notice for your summer and fall festivals and other events, as well as neighborhood meetings.
 To the extent you have plans developed, share some of the features of upcoming events and use your newsletter, e-mail, or social posting to build excitement and share details.
 Also take the opportunity to request volunteers and resources you will need to pull off a successful event.

 Sometimes it may feel as if you are promoting an event too often, but there's almost no such thing.
 Do vary the ways in which you present the information.
-Add details, provide a testimonial from last year's event if this is a repeat event, explain the broader context of why the event is being held, and solicit feedback about the plans.
+Add details, provide a testimonial and some photos from last year's event if this is a repeat event, explain the broader context of why the event is being held, and solicit feedback about the plans if and only if you are truly open to suggestions.

 By the way, if you run a great outdoor festival, be sure to send us some photos and a description of what you do on our street parties page.
 Your submittal then becomes a permanent web page of its own, available to all our site visitors.